Equal Employment Opportunity

 The requesting group must sign an agreement (see attached use of meeting room form below) prior to each scheduled use, taking responsibility for general clean-up and payment for any damages.
 The room will be inspected by library personnel at the end of the meeting.

-No charge will be made for the use of the Harold V. Felton Conference Room.
+No charge will be made for the use of the library conference rooms.

-The Library Board of Trustees reserves the right, upon recommendation of the Library Director, to deny further use of the Harold V. Felton Conference Room to any group which does not adhere to the rules of its use.
+The Library Board of Trustees reserves the right, upon recommendation of the Library Director, to deny further use of the library conference room's to any group which does not adhere to the rules.

 Use of Library Materials Policies and Regulations

 Library cards are free to patrons over the age of five.
 However, a parent or guardian who has a library card must sign for all patrons under the age of 18.

 To apply for a library card, patrons must supply identification, such as a State of Ohio driver’s license or ID card and one recent piece of mail received in order to verify the patron’s current address.

 When signing a library card, patrons agree that they are responsible for: